-Throughout his impressive career as a surgeon, Marcelo DaSilva has seen an encouraging shift in mesothelioma survival.
-With extensive medical knowledge and the latest treatment options, he and other top specialists have helped add years to the lives of patients.
-Thats an impressive feat considering most doctors measure the aggressive cancers survival in months.
+Throughout his impressive career as a thoracic surgeon, Dr. Marcelo DaSilva has seen an encouraging shift in mesothelioma survival.
+With extensive medical knowledge and the latest treatment options, he and other top specialists have added years to the lives of patients.
+That’s an impressive feat considering most doctors measure aggressive cancer survival in months.

-In 2013, DaSilva left a surgical position at Brigham and Womens Hospital to join the Loyola University Medical Center, where he serves as chief of thoracic surgery.
-He is also co-director of the Lung Cancer Program at Loyolas Cardinal Bernadin Cancer Center and associate professor of surgery at Stritch School of Medicine in Chicago.
+DaSilva served as chief of thoracic surgery at Loyola University Medical Center before returning to Brigham and Women’s Hospital in Massachusetts.
+Previously, he was co-director of the Lung Cancer Program at Loyola’s Cardinal Bernardin Cancer Center and associate professor of surgery at Stritch School of Medicine in Chicago.

-DaSilva is one of many doctors who believe there is hope for patients with mesothelioma, that it is not a cancer without a cure.
-He actively studies new and current therapies hoping to find ways to extend survival even further and, one day, discover a cure.
+DaSilva is one of many doctors who believe there is hope for patients with mesothelioma, and that it is not a cancer without a cure.
+He actively studies new and current therapies, hoping to find ways to extend survival further, and one day discover a cure.

 We can help you or a loved one get in contact with Dr. DaSilva and find the treatment that's best for you.

 While serving the IMP as a thoracic surgeon, he developed an effective heated chemotherapy technique for treating pleural mesothelioma.
-Patients who opt for this promising new approach, which combines surgery and chemotherapy, typically gain improved survival over those treated with either surgery or chemotherapy alone.
+Patients who opt for this promising new approach, which combines surgery and chemotherapy, typically gain improved survival over those treated only with surgery or chemotherapy.

-In phase one of the procedure, DaSilva performs surgery to remove all signs of cancer visible to the naked eye.
-Next, he moves on to phase two, which targets any microscopic cancer cells left behind.
+In phase I of the procedure, DaSilva performs surgery to remove all signs of cancer visible to the naked eye.
+Next, he moves on to phase II, which targets any microscopic cancer cells left behind.
 To destroy these cells, he bathes the lungs for one hour in a heated chemotherapy solution.
-This allows the drugs to penetrate deep into every crevice of the pleural cavity, killing the elusive cells responsible for the cancers high chance of returning after surgery.
+This allows the drugs to penetrate deep into every crevice of the pleural cavity, killing the elusive cells responsible for the cancer’s high recurrence.

-Surrounded by surgeons for many years, he decided to pick his own path and study psychiatry at University Gama Filho in Rio de Janeiro, Brazil.
-But after starting his surgery rotation, DaSilva fell in love with the discipline specifically the surgeons thought process, attention to detail and keen interest in patient outcomes.
+He decided to pick his own path and study psychiatry at University Gama Filho in Rio de Janeiro, Brazil.
+But after starting his surgery rotation, DaSilva fell in love with the discipline, specifically the surgeon’s thought process, attention to detail and keen interest in patient outcomes.

 DaSilva studied cardiothoracic surgery at Loyola before returning to Penn State as a surgeon.
 In 2008, he took his talents to Harvard Medical School as an instructor in surgery.
-The same year, he joined Brigham and Womens as an associate staff surgeon.
+That same year, he joined Brigham and Women’s as an associate staff surgeon.

-In the years that followed, DaSilva served as a consultant for several hospitals, sharing his surgical expertise with patients and doctors at the Dana Farber Cancer Center, South Shore Hospital and Milford Regional Medical Center.
-In 2013, he took up teaching duties at Stritch School of Medicine and returned to Loyola as chief of thoracic surgery.
+In the years that followed, DaSilva served as a consultant for several hospitals, sharing his surgical expertise with patients and doctors at the Dana-Farber Cancer Institute, South Shore Hospital and Milford Regional Medical Center.

 View our resources for patients and familiesGet Help Today